CHILD CUSTODY & SUPPORT LAWYERS in Summerville

 - The stability of the child’s existing and proposed residences

-- The mental and physical health of all individuals involved, except that a disability of a proposed custodial parent or other party, in and of itself, must not be determinative of custody unless the proposed custodial arrangement is not in the best interest of the child
+- The mental and physical health of all individuals involved.
+However, the disability of a proposed custodial parent must not be determinative of custody unless the proposed arrangement is not in the best interest of the child

 - The child’s cultural and spiritual background